actions-marketplace-validations/visiosto_replace-value/README.md

 ## Licence

-The website’s source code is licensed under the [MIT License](LICENCE).
+The website’s source code is licensed under the [Apache License, Version 2.0](LICENSE).